onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "The only worthwhile achievements of man are those which are socially useful." - [Alfred Adler](https://quotefancy.com/quote/1061903/Alfred-Adler-The-only-worthwhile-achievements-of-man-are-those-which-are-socially-useful)

-> "Nothing is likely to help a person overcome or endure troubles than the consciousness of having a task in life." - [Viktor E. Frankl](https://www.azquotes.com/quote/523800)

 > "Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people." - [Eleanor Roosevelt](https://www.goodreads.com/quotes/11411940-great-minds-discuss-ideas-average-minds-discuss-events-small-minds)

-> "I know of no better life purpose than to perish in attempting the great and the impossible." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/140961-i-know-of-no-better-life-purpose-than-to-perish)

 > "You're only as young as the last time you changed your mind." - [Timothy Leary](https://www.goodreads.com/quotes/105281-you-re-only-as-young-as-the-last-time-you-changed)